simplyjsp/furniture.github.io/faq.md

   - question: "What payment methods do you support?"
     answer: "We accept all traditional credit cards, checks, cash."
   - question: "Do you have a warranty?"
-    answer: "All of our massage chairs come with a full 3 year warranty coverage  -&#upholstery; and wear and tear is not covered"
+    answer: "All of our massage chairs come with a full 3 year warranty coverage.
+Upholstery and wear and tear is not covered"
   - question: "What is your refund policy?"
     answer: "We accept returns on all massage chairs sold as "BRAND NEW" within 30 days of purchase.
 Refurbished/Used/Floor Model Display Massage Chairs are not refundable and all sales are final.
 A 20% restocking fee will apply if all boxes, manuals, packaging is not intact.
 White Glove Delivery & Installation service is NON REFUNDABLE and will incur a $550 charge."
 ---